Love Spells

 The scarab beetle was highly revered in ancient Egyptian culture and symbolized transformation, renewal, and protection.
 The scarab was associated with the god Khepri, who represented the rising sun and the cycle of life, death, and rebirth.
 Just as the scarab beetle rolled balls of dung, which were seen as a metaphor for the sun moving across the sky, the symbol was thought to help individuals transform and regenerate.

-The Scarab in Love Magic
+The Scarab in love magic

 In love spells, the scarab symbol was used to bring about renewal and transformation within relationships.
 For couples going through difficult times or seeking to rekindle passion, the scarab was invoked to symbolize the shedding of old emotional baggage and the beginning of a new, healthier phase of the relationship.